kunalm8470/AspNet6InDepth/README.md

 10. **Hosting ASP.NET 6 API application**
     - Host ASP.NET 6 API application using IIS and folder publish
     - Host ASP.NET 6 API application using Azure App Service and manual publish

-11. **Case Study - Making a DDD ASP.NET 6 MVC and API application**
-    - Understand Onion architecture
-    - Understading DDD concepts
-    - Apply request validation using `FluentValidation`
-    - Apply automatic mapping logic using `AutoMapper`
-    - Implement global exception handling
-    - Implement correlation id middlewares
-    - Implement health checks
-    - Implement Mediator pattern using `MediatR` library
-    - Add Authentication and Authorization using Auth0
-    - Expose API(s) for the following operations applying DDD concepts having 3 entities (Users, Posts and Comments)
-        - Reset Password
-        - Get user profile
-        - Add a post
-        - View all posts in general (Paginated)
-        - View all posts made by a user (Paginated)
-        - View a post
-        - Delete a post and its comments (Recursively)
-        - Add comments to a post
-        - View all comments of a post (Paginated)
-        - Delete a comment
-    - Implement simple ASP.NET 6 MVC application to consume above API(s)